Home » Tools » Power Tools » Saws » The Best Band Saws For Woodworking

 Horizontal Metal Band Saw

-For most metal workers the deciding factor on which saw is best ultimately comes down to:
+For most metal workers, the deciding factor on which saw is best ultimately comes down to the following:

 • Size of metal stock